Why California Requires Medical Corporations

 Statement of Information Annual

 File SI-550 annually with Secretary of State during your incorporation anniversary month. $25 fee.
-Failure to file leads to corporate suspension.
+Failure leads to corporate suspension.

 Franchise Tax Payment Annual

-Minimum $800 due by 15th day of 4th month of taxable year (April 15 for calendar year).
-Quarterly estimated payments if owing more than minimum.
+Minimum $800 due by 15th day of 4th month (April 15 for calendar year).
+Quarterly estimates if owing more than minimum.

 License Maintenance Ongoing

 All shareholders must maintain active licenses.
-If shareholder loses license, shares must transfer within 90 days to eligible person.
+If license lapses, shares must transfer within 90 days to eligible person.

 Corporate Minutes Annual

 Maintain records of annual meetings, director elections, major business decisions.
-Essential for liability protection and corporate formalities.
+Essential for liability protection.

 Factor C-Corporation S-Corporation